 In contrast, Scotland’s own high figure visitor attractions are nearly all ‘man-made’, I mean ‘person-made’ – say, Edinburgh Castle or the National Museum of Scotland (c.
 2 million visitors each)

 Perhaps the nearest equivalent to the Cliffs in Scotland would be Loch Ness.
-Sure, it’s a natural feature, but this fairly attractive big loch still needed a monster bit of promotion to draw folk from across the word.
+Sure, it’s a natural feature, but this fairly attractive big loch still needed a monster bit of promotion to draw folk from across the world.

 For sure, nearly half a million folk annually come to Urquhart Castle on the banks of the loch – but even then, Loch Ness is on the way to and from somewhere else, for example, Inverness.
 The Irish cliffs here seem more ‘out of the way’.